FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 # WIP: Towards  Better Reserach Management Tools

-As part of my day job or personal research I need to find answers to scientific/engineering questions such as "what methods exist to extract information from structure", "the effects of parametric knowledge on factuality", "what's a good definition for domain and how does that correlate to performance", and so on so forth.
+As part of my day job or personal research I need to find answers to scientific/engineering questions such as:
+* "what methods exist to extract information from structure",
+* "what are the effects of parametric knowledge on the factuality of summaries"
+* "what's a good definition for domain and how does that correlate to performance"

 Finding research papers to answer a given research question can be a pain in my experience.
 This is partly due to the headaches of needing many tools to find all relevant results and the pain of collating/organizing those results.

 IMO there are four steps to finding papers:
-1. **Problem Definition**: Defining the scope (e.g., research question, survey)
+1. **Problem Definition**: Defining the scope (i.e., what papers/fields/subjects/topics are relevant to my research question, survey)
-2. **Selection**: Finding relevant papers within that scope
+2. **Selection**: Finding (all) relevant papers within that scope
 3. **Curation**: Triaging, collating, and organizing relevant papers
 4. **Interpretation**:Interpreting results; either finding a conclusion, refining scope (i.e., rinse, wash, and repeat), or identifying further research needed.